ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 # Standard Library

 Many containers in the standard library use `size_t`, which is an unsigned type, for indexing and counts.
+I assume that the standard library designers know what they are doing.
+It is a sign indicating that we should do the same, and that we should use unsigned integer when working with the standard library.
+Not everyone agrees, not even the standard library maintainers (`citation needed`).
+It may be that it was the correct decision at the time, but things changed (e.g. 16-bit to 32-bit to 64-bit CPUs.) and now we are stuck with what we have for legacy / consistency / backwards compatibility reasons.
+The design of any API that is difficult to change by definition happens before widespread usage of that API, and it is not until widespread usage we we discover real-world implications that wasn't though of beforehand.

 There is `std::ssize(const T& container)` that returns the size of the container as a signed integer.

-I don't know of any way to index with a signed index.
+I don't know of any way to index with a signed index, other than passing in the signed index and letting it implicit convert to the unsigned equivalent.
-This is a major problem.
+I've seen two recommendations:
-The only recommendation I've seen is to not do direct indexing and instead use ranged base for loops,  iterators, named algorithms, ranges, ...
+- Don't do direct indexing and instead use ranged base for loops,  iterators, named algorithms, ranges, ...
 (TODO More to add here?).
+- Pass the signed value to `operator[]`.
+	- This will work as long as the value is non-negative, so make sure you have a check for that or some other way to guarantee it.
+	- Disable the `sign-conversion` warning since every indexing will trigger it.

 `std::next` and `std::prev` uses a signed type.